tunip3/Scarlet-Sideloader/README.md

 ### Creating User Groups
-In order to use private apps you must use what is known as "Known User Groups".
+In order to use private apps, you must use what is known as "Known User Groups".
 A "Known User Group" is a group of emails defined in partner center which you can grant access to a private app, only accounts with their email address in this group will be able to see the app once it passes certification.

 1. Navigate to the [Customer Groups Portion of Partner center](https://partner.microsoft.com/en-us/dashboard/analytics/customers)
 ![image](https://user-images.githubusercontent.com/26260613/224698318-fcc9cead-284c-4bad-b137-191668e6d240.png)